metosin/muuntaja/doc/With-Ring.md

     ;; negotiate the request & response formats (mw/wrap-format-negotiate muuntaja))
 ```

-Now you can add your own exception-handling mw between the `wrap-format-request` and `wrap-format-response`.
-It sees the formatting exceptions and it's results are written with the response formatter.
+Now you can add your own exception-handling middleware between the `wrap-format-request` and `wrap-format-response`.
+It can catch the formatting exceptions and it's results are written with the response formatter.

 Here's a "complete" stack: